 Ever-changing regulation and compliance laws have placed candidates for internal auditor jobs in high demand in all industries.
-Robert Half's latest Benchmarking the Accounting and Finance Function report shows that over the next three years, more than half of U.S. companies expect their compliance burden will increase.
+Also, Robert Half's latest Benchmarking the Accounting and Finance Function report shows that over the next three years, more than half of U.S. companies expect their compliance burden will increase.

 Finding the ideal 21st century internal auditor with the balance of technical acumen and communication skills is fundamental to your team’s success.

 You want to hire the right fiscal watchdog, but how do you go about building your dream team?
 It’s a tough decision that will require you to step back and look at the broad picture: How is this new internal auditor hire going to fit in your team to help advance the broader company mission?
-What hard (and soft) skills should the applicant possess to perform these auditor jobs?
+What skills should the applicant possess to perform these auditor jobs?
 And how will you go about the screening and interview process?

-First, what skills should you look for in an internal auditor?
+First, what skills should you look for?

 First, gain a firm grasp on the specific skills you’ll need from your auditing team.
 Are there holes that need patching?
 How might this next hire help you achieve some of your strategic mid- and long-term goals?
 This will depend largely on your organization’s programs and systems, but the fundamental requirements for the job are immutable: a proven track record in accounting, data mining and analytics, knowledge of information technology, and Computer Assisted Audit Techniques using Excel.